Call Me Irresponsible (album): Release

+Critical reception

+The album received positive reception from music critics.
+Matt Collar of AllMusic rated the album four stars out of five, stating, "the album is a breezy, stylish good time... the unexpected reworkings of contemporary pop songs often make the biggest impact".
+Woodrow Wilkins of All About Jazz described Bublé's performances as "charismatic, talented and just plain good", stating further, "while maintaining a jazz flavor, this arrangement also captures a soulful element".
+Leigh Maneri of The Quinnipiac Chronicle rated the album five stars out of five, stating, " It is the perfect mixture of upbeat, soulful and serene melodies".

 Chart performance

 In the U.S., the album debuted at number two on the Billboard 200 and rose to number one in its second week.
 The album is certified 1× platinum in United States.
 In Australia, the single peaked at number 19 on the ARIA Singles Chart.
 While the album debuted on the ARIA Albums Chart at number 1 with Bublé selling 37,005 copies of the album in the first week and giving him the highest sales for an album by an international artist in Australia for 2007.
 The album was also certified Platinum in its first week for shipments of 70,000 copies.
 The album sold a further 30,634 copies the second week, making Bublé the first artist in Australia for 2007 to sell over 30,000 units two weeks in a row.
 The album is now certified 4× platinum by ARIA for shipments of 280,000 copies.
 The album rose to number one again on July 2 and 9 and once more on July 22.
 The original version of Call Me Irresponsible has sold over 300,000 copies in the UK.
 In Europe, the album was certified 2× Platinum by IFPI for shipments of two million copies to date.